BreathingCode/BreathingCode.github.io/_posts/2015-04-01-cancelling-the-conference.md

 author_handle: johannes
 ---

-We are both sad, but in the end it was the right thing to do: We've decided to cancel Breathing Code 2015.
+We are very sad, but in the end it is the right thing to do: We've decided to cancel Breathing Code 2015.
 Seven tickets sold was not enough to make it work.

 Many thanks to all who supported us -- especially in the last week since Benjamin